frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 All the saints down through history have suggested this was an expression of the purity of Our Lady---again, a model of modesty and purity and chastity for us.

 "The angel answered: 'The Holy Spirit will come upon you and the power of the Most High will overshadow you.
 For the child will be holy and will be called the Son of God.
-I tell you this too, your cousin Elizabeth, also in her old age, has conceived a son, and she whom people call barren is now in her sixth month.
-For nothing is impossible to God'" (Luke 1:35-37).
+And I tell you this too: your cousin Elizabeth also, in her old age, has conceived a son, and she whom people call barren is now in her sixth month, for nothing is impossible to God'" (Luke 1:35-37).

 Mary is the recipient of a Trinitarian revelation: "The Holy Spirit will come down upon you and the power of the Most High will overshadow you.
 The child will be holy and will be called the Son of God."

-Mary is being invited to be the Container of the Uncontainable, as Cardinal Pell has recently described her in his recent book.
+Mary is being invited to be "the Container of the Uncontainable," as Cardinal Pell has recently described her in his recent book (George Cardinal Pell, *Prison Journal, Volume 1*).
 She\'s been given a great challenge, a great calling, but something that is a bit mysterious, the consequences of which she can\'t possibly fully grasp, like any one of us with our vocation.

 Somebody told me once that following a vocation is like jumping off a cliff.
 When you look with a human perspective, from the cliff edge you see the waves down below crashing against the rocks.